Croc Files

-Croc Files (also known as The Crocodile Hunter's Croc Files) is a wildlife documentary television series focusing on crocodiles first aired on cable TV channel Animal Planet.
+Croc Files (also known as The Crocodile Hunter's Croc Files) is a wildlife documentary television series focusing on crocodiles.
+It first aired on cable TV channel Animal Planet.
 It was created as a spin-off to the original Crocodile Hunter and The Crocodile Hunter Diaries series hosted by Australian naturalist Steve Irwin and his wife Terri Irwin.
 Unlike its predecessor, the series was less hands-on in nature and was geared more for children.
 In the UK it was aired on ITV.
 In Australia it was aired on Network Ten.